|Title:||Director of Freshwater Research|

 - Preferred: Postdoctoral experience

-- Minimum: Minimum 4 years’ experience establishing, managing, and administering research projects, partnerships, multiparty collaborations, or networks, including implementing requirements for transparency and availability of research results.
-Experience working with policy and advocacy players to apply science to conservation policy solutions.
-Minimum 4 years’ experience in program administration, including personnel and budget management, short- and long-term goals setting, program development and evaluation.
+- Minimum: Applicants must hold a Ph.D. in biology, ecology, zoology, or other environmental science fields.
+Minimum 4 years of experience establishing, managing, and administering research projects, partnerships, multiparty collaborations, or networks, including implementing requirements for transparency and availability of research results.
+Experience working with policy and advocacy players in order to apply science to conservation policy solutions.
+Minimum 4 years of experience in program administration, including personnel and budget management, short- and long-term goals setting, program development and evaluation.

 - Preferred: Minimum 4 years’ experience for responsibilities stated above in the Great Lakes region